ianyfan/alevel/electronics/specification.md

 5.4.2
 1 Understand that computers can exchange information with each other along a twisted-pair cable by packets of serial digital signals
 2 Understand that each packet contains the following information: the source address, the destination address, the data payload, checksum
-3 Understand the use of analogue switches to allow many systems to place signals on a single link in tur4 Recall that each computer waits until there is no traffic on the cables before it attempts to transmit a packet
-5 Understand the need for start (0) and stop (1) bits at the start and end of each packet 6 Understand the use of D flip-flops and logic gates to construct parallel-in serial-out (PISO) and serial-in parallel-out (SIPO) shift registers
+3 Understand the use of analogue switches to allow many systems to place signals on a single link in turn 4 Recall that each computer waits until there is no traffic on the cables before it attempts to transmit a packet 5 Understand the need for start (0) and stop (1) bits at the start and end of each packet 6 Understand the use of D flip-flops and logic gates to construct parallel-in serial-out (PISO) and serial-in parallel-out (SIPO) shift registers
 7 Understand the use of shift registers in PTS and STP converters, including the need to use crystal oscillators